hakansuku/D1APACTraining/3_1 Log management environment preparation.md

 Observe the ingested log record and validate by looking at the timestamp and content section.

-> NOTE: When supporting customers, often we need to test using customers' log records, use this method  ingest customer log samples for testing processing rules.
+> NOTE: This method is also useful to test customer log samples.

 End of Document